openstack-archive/ec2-api/README.rst

 Support of EC2 API for OpenStack.
 This project provides a standalone EC2 API service which pursues two goals:
 1. Implement VPC API which now absent in nova's EC2 API
-2. Create a standalone service for EC2 API support which later can accommodate not only the VPC API but the rest of the EC2 API currently present in nova as well.
+2. Create a standalone service for EC2 API support accommodates not only the VPC API but the rest of the EC2 API currently present in nova as well.

-This service implements VPC API related commands only.
-For the rest of the EC2 API functionality it redirects request to original EC2 API in nova.

 It doesn't replace existing nova EC2 API service in deployment it gets installed to a different port (8788 by default).